connergdavis/secure-ubuntu-server/index.md

 ## Chapter 2: SSH
 Tweak `sshd`'s configuration to provide much better security.

-### **Objectives**
+### Objectives
 - [ ] Disable root user
+> SSH keys are 256 bits, longer than most passwords, and do not need to be sent to the server like a password.
+> Note that SSH keys are stored in `~/.ssh/`: the security of these files on local machine is essential.
+- [ ] Create SSH group
 - [ ] Secure `sshd`

-### **Why...**
-**Disable root user**?
-SSH keys are 256 bits, longer than most passwords, and do not need to be sent to the server like a password.
-Note that SSH keys are stored in `~/.ssh/`: the security of these files on local machine is essential.<br>
-**Secure `sshd`**?
-SSH port must be open to public all the time, and home network IP changes dynamically, so whitelists are not an option for the average person.
+> SSH port must be open to public all the time, and home network IP changes dynamically, so whitelists are not an option
+> for the average person.
+- [ ] Only use long Diffie-Hellman moduli
+> Recommended by Mozilla InfoSec.

 ### 2.0 Disable root user
 With a `sudo` user, any command that needs root access can be run without the root account itself.
 Thus, root account can be safely disabled.

 *Note: Technically, this just makes it impossible to login to root shell.*